 “I hate it,” Carla agreed.

 Doctor Cratch pointed at her.
-“Me too,” I said.
+“Me too,” he said.
 “I hate it, Hatboy.
 I hate it.”

 I shrugged.
 “It’s the middle of the shrinking circle of Wasteland and slo-time,” I said.
 “I don’t know what to tell you.”